M4A to WAV: How to Convert and Why

 Summary

 M4A files are Apple AAC audio in an MPEG-4 container.
 WAV is uncompressed PCM.
 Converting between them is straightforward and gives you a file that works cleanly in any audio or video software.
 The quality ceiling stays where the original AAC encoding set it — the conversion is about workflow compatibility, not audio restoration.
-Use AudioUtils to do it in seconds, with your files staying entirely on your device.
+Use AudioUtils to do it in seconds, with your files staying entirely on your device, no upload, no signup, no install.
+For batch jobs and scripting, ffmpeg in a terminal is the alternative.
+For one-off conversions, particularly on Windows where built-in tools are weak, the browser is faster than any other option.